guardian/git-trade/README.md

 set it up as a mergetool using the command line (see [here](http://brian.pontarelli.com/2013/10/25/using-idea-for-git-merging-and-diffing/)) but that doesn't work particularly well - it's typically easier to use it when you have the project open.

+## Interactive rebasing
+A great pull request is one that tells a story.
+A great story is one that has a compelling narative arc that doesn't jump around all over the place all of the time.
+Frequently you'll want to make a change that really belongs in an earlier commit.
+Interactive rebasing is the way to easily achieve this.